ada-k/prohack-hackathon/README.md

 Think of our galaxies as your “countries” (or how you call them??) and our population as citizens.
 We have similar healthcare and wellbeing characteristic as you, Hooomans”

-“We are sending all the data to you right now.
-Let the data be with you, Hoomans… … …”

-Transmission suddenly ends.
-You put your notebook and pencil away and start thinking.
-You really want to help this species optimize their well-being.
-You open up Python and upload the dataset from the narrowband radio signal receiver.
-It will be another great day at the observatory today.

 ————

-* probably intergalactic species meant to say “humans” here but we will never know for sure Description Data Recieved
+Description Data Recieved

 The solutions are evaluated on two criteria: predicted future Index values and allocated energy from a newly discovered star